On shrinking targets and self-returning points: Main results

-\begin{maintheorem} Let $(X,T,\mu)$ be a piecewise $C^2$ expanding system, where $T$ has the large image property and $\mu$ is an ergodic invariant measure which is absolutely coontinuous with respect to Lebesgue measure, and with density $h$ which is bounded from above by $c\geq 1$ and bounded from below by $c^{-1}$.
+\begin{maintheorem} Suppose that the system $([0,1],T,\mu)$ has exponential decay of correlations for $L^1$ against $BV$, and that $\mu$ is absolutely continuous with respect to Lebesgue measure with a density $h$ that is bounded away from zero and which belongs to $L^q$ for some $q > 1$.